Auctions America's Car Specialist Team

 Kurt Forry joins Auctions America with more than a decade of experience on the North American auction scene and a well-rounded knowledge of automobilia, having previously worked in Bonhams' automobilia department for more than 10 years.
 While he maintains a strong interest in cars, Kurt has a deep passion for the history of collectibles â€“ a trait he claims comes from both his Father, who has always had a strong interest in history, and also from his upbringing on the East Coast, where antiques and antiquing are very popular.
 Kurt's family enjoyed antiquing and he remembers growing up in a house surrounded by collectibles, so it seemed only natural to pursue a career in the field later in life.
 Kurt has been responsible for bringing many rare finds to market and assisting set numerous auction benchmarks over the years.
 While he has a firm grasp on all things 'automotive collectible', his particular expertise lies with Lalique glass mascots, along with bronzes and other bespoke mascots, as well as automotive fine art and photography.
 Among career highlights, Kurt played a key role in helping secure the record 2012 sale of the rare Lalique 'Le Renard' (The Fox) for an outstanding $338,000.
 Kurt attributes much of his success to his hands-on approach; while based on the West Coast, he is frequently on the road looking for new, fascinating and undiscovered treasures to present on the auction podium.

 Brent Earlywine, Chief Auctioneer at Auctions America, boasts over three decades of experience in the auction industry.
 A key member of the Auctions America team, Brent has been with the company since its inception, as well as enjoyed a long-running association with RM Auctions.
-A third generation auctioneer, Brent grew up attending auctions with his father, later graduating from the (name of auction school) in January 1984.
+A third generation auctioneer, Brent grew up attending auctions with his father, later graduating from Missouri Auction School in January 1984.
 He has been involved in thousands of auctions in more than 30 states over the course of his career.
 His love for collector cars started in Auburn in 1988 and has led to a strong knowledge of the various marques, models and eras.